woodenzen/blog/The Inbox Mindset.md

 ---
-title:      # The Inbox Mindset
+title:      # 	Emptying the Wrong Inbox
 UUID:      ›[[202506040537]]
 date:     2025-06-04
 archive_tags:       #proofing #blog-post #mindset #productivity #inbox
 tags:
       - blog-post
-description:
+description: Chasing productivity might inadvertently distance us from meaningful goals and values.
 ---
 Am I focusing on the wrong inbox?
 Remember to stop and ask this from time to time.
 The inbox is not just a list of tasks, but a reflection of our values and priorities.
 Am I working with my values or against them?
 Am I letting the productivity algorithm mindset distract me from what truly matters?